-By 2020 Colgate will source palm oil, PKO and their derivatives that are responsibly and sustainably produced and from sources that can be traced from plantation to product.
+By 2020 Colgate-Palmolive will source palm oil, PKO and their derivatives that are responsibly and sustainably produced and from sources that can be traced from plantation to product.

-This policy applies to the sources of all Colgate operations, subsidiaries and joint ventures.
+This policy applies to the sources of all Colgate-Palmolive's operations,

 As we strive for zero deforestation in our operations and activities, we will partner with stakeholders and our suppliers to build a transparent global supply chain that meets the following criteria:

-- No deforestation of High Carbon Stock (HCS) forests or High Conservation Value (HCV) areas.
+- No deforestation of High Carbon Stock (HCS) forest

 - No use of fire for land clearance